Owl-Listener/agent-design-primer/README.md

 ## A note from the maintainer

-We are at a moment when the design profession is being rewritten.
-The role of the product designer is shifting — from the person who designs the interface to the person who designs the *relationship* between a human and a new kind of intelligence.
+We are at a moment when the practice of design is being rewritten.
+The role of the product designer is shifting to the person who designs the *relationship* between a human and a new kind of intelligence.

-Most designers don't yet have the vocabulary for that work.
-This primer is one attempt to give it to them.
-It will be wrong about some things and right about others, and the version of it that gets shared two years from now will look different.
+This primer will be wrong about some things and right about others, and it will keep evolvingnt.
 That is the point.
-The work is to keep moving, in public, with the people who care.
+The work is to keep moving, in public.

-If this helps, send it to a designer who needs it.
+If this helps you, send it to a designer who needs it.